gaialive/TR123e/README.md

 ## Documentation

-For detailed technical insights and theoretical background, see the dissertation in the `docs/` folder.
+For detailed technical insights and theoretical background, see the dissertation in the `docs/` folder (coming soon)

 ## License